- The takeaway from this episode is … you will make better decisions when you restore the connection to your Spirit Guides.

 To avoid bad impulse decisions, you must experience the result or at least clearly see the outcome of impulse decisions before you get comfortable making them.
 Making good impulse decisions rely on how well your intuition is developed.

 So why is it that people who clearly see their outcome don’t always make the right decision?

 It has to do with timing.
 When you get the clarity this is also a signal to take action.
 If you missed it then pivot, make a mid-course correction to get back on track.
 Circumstances may have changed after you got around to taking action on a decision, so it’s okay to make a course correction.
 It’s easier to make a correction than it is to find a new destination.

 Making quick decisions that prove to be good decisions come from training.

-- We can help you make better decisions by bringing through clarity and perhaps a fresh look at familiar situations.
+- Stop focusing on the problem, so we can help you make better decisions by providing clarity and perhaps a fresh look at familiar situations.

 - We would advise clarity in seeing your outcome first and working backward from there in order to see the things you have to decide on.
 There are many alternatives; some more likely than others, some better than the others, just don’t get stuck focusing on the ones that only feel good.

 - People are at a time in their lives where they are being forced to make some tough decisions.
 We can help by showing you what to look for and consider before making a decision.